Canmore Highland Games September 4 2011

 Canmore Ski Nationals Community Celebration 2011

-February 9, 2011 by admin
+February 9, 2011 By admin

 From March 11-14 2011, the Main Steet of downtown Canmore will be transformed into a cross country ski track as part of the Canmore Ski Nationals Community Celebrations.
 As well as the opportunity to ski through town, there will also be lots of fun events happening throughout the weekend, as you will see in the following press release: